majinmdub/Honeynet-SOC/README.md

 ## Objective

+Our primary goal is to deploy intentionally vulnerable virtual machines within Azure's robust infrastructure, strategically attracting and studying cyber attacks.
+Through this initiative, we gain invaluable insights into attackers' tactics and techniques, all while showcasing our proficiency in effectively responding and resolving identified issues.

-Now, let's dive into our thrilling objective: measuring security metrics within an insecure environment for a pulse-pounding 24-hour period.
-But that's not all!
-We don't stop there.
-We unleash the power of robust security controls to fortify the environment, amplifying the excitement for another exhilarating 24 hours.
-Brace yourselves for the remarkable results that await as we present the following captivating metrics:
+Now, let's focus on our primary objective: measuring security metrics within an insecure environment over a concise 24-hour period.
+But the excitement doesn't end there!
+We go a step further by implementing robust security controls to fortify the environment, leading us into another thrilling 24 hours.
+Get ready to be enthralled by the outstanding results that await as we present the following captivating metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)
 - SecurityIncident (Incidents created by Sentinel)
 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

+Prepare to be amazed as we uncover intriguing discoveries and advancements in our quest to enhance cybersecurity.
+Together, let's embark on this professional journey, driven by a commitment to safeguarding the digital landscape.

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)